CHeggan/CHeggan.github.io/_posts/2022-04-29-MetaAudio.md

 - The evaluation metric used in MetaAudio is the average and 95% confidence interval taken over 10,000 randomly sampled tasks from the meta-test set.
 For fair and easy comparison, we recommend this to other researchers

 ### Reproduction & Immediate Extensions
 Generally reproduction and immediate extensions will require the use of more of the code base than just benchmarking.
 Starting off, the steps outlined in the 'Testing New Ideas' should be followed.
-This wil end in having all of the dataset properly processed and setup for experimental work.
-On top of this these steps may be helpful in starting off:
+This wil end in having all of the datasets properly processed and setup for experimental work.
+On top of this, these steps may be helpful in starting off:
  - Environment replication.
 Within the main README file [here](https://github.com/CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark), the enrichment file and instructions on how to load it into conda can be found
  - Examples of some experiments can be found [here](https://github.com/CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/tree/main/Examples).
 These include MAML for ESC-50 and ProtoNets for Kaggle18
  - The code included in the example experiments should be sufficient for both reproduction and code add-ons/extra experiments

 ## Conclusion
+MetaAudio both frames and benchmarks a variety of interesting few-shot audio classification problems.
+These span datasets from a variety of sound domains, from environmental sounds to bird song, and settings from within-domain meta-learning to massive pre-training for features.
+Our presented results showed a variety of things, however the most important of these was that few-shot audio behaves significantly differently from the much more well-studied image domain.

+From here, our hope is that the community makes use of MetaAudio as a tool to more extensively round out the evaluation of novel meta and few-shot learning techniques alike.

+**Thank you very much for reading!**